-In response to this evidence, the Neighbourhood Plan includes a housing policy specifying a required housing mix, in line with above identified local needs.
-Such a policy was supported by over 87% of respondents to the 2021 Policy Intentions Document consultation.
+5.5.10 In response to this evidence, the Neighbourhood Plan includes a housing policy specifying a required housing mix, in line with above identified local needs.
+Such a policy was supported by over 87% of respondents to the 2021 Policy Intentions Document consultation and by over 79% of Regulation 14 consultation respondents.

-The inclusion of such a policy is in conformity with the provisions of Local Plan Policy HS1 (Housing Mix and Density) and HS4 (Older People's Specialist Housing).
-It also has full regard to NPPF paragraph 62 (the size, type and tenure of housing will be planned in order to reflect local demand).
+5.5.11 The inclusion of such a policy is in conformity with the provisions of Local Plan Policy HS1 (Housing Mix and Density), HS2 (Affordable Housing) and HS4 (Older People's Specialist Housing).
+It also has full regard to NPPF paragraph 63 (the size, type and tenure of housing will be planned in order to reflect local demand).